 - But Now I Must Go: Once the Family has been dealt with, the Doctor prepares to head off again, offering to take Joan with him.
-Given all that has happened entirely because he arrived to begin with, Joan is more than happy to see him leave.
+Given all that has happened, Joan is more than happy to see him leave.

 - Child Soldiers: The children at the school are armed with an array of machine guns and facing a very powerful enemy.
 When they realise they only shot down scarecrows, even the nastiest bully is relieved.
-Then it hits you, it's only one year later that those school kids are crawling through barbed wire and bullets.
+Then it hits you that it's only one year later that some of those school kids are crawling through barbed wire and bullets.